prevwong/craft.js/packages/docs/docs/guides/save-load.md

 This guide extends upon the [Basic Tutorial](/craft.js/r/docs/basic-tutorial)

 ## Overview
-Previously, we saw how we could serialise the entire state of `Nodes` in our editor into JSON.
+Previously, we saw how we could serialize the entire state of `Nodes` in our editor into JSON.
 Of course, you probably will not want to store the JSON in your server or database, for obvious reasons.
-Instead, you should first employ a text compression technique of your choice to compress the serialised JSON Nodes.
+Instead, you should first employ a text compression technique of your choice to compress the serialized JSON Nodes.

 In this guide, we'll be mainly modifying the previous tutorial's Topbar component.
 We'll add 2 new features
-- Copy the compressed output of the serialised Nodes to the user's clipboard
+- Copy the compressed output of the serialized Nodes to the user's clipboard
-- Load the editor state from a compressed output of serialised Nodes.
+- Load the editor state from a compressed output of serialized Nodes.

 We'll be using 2 external libraries - `lzutf8` (for compression) and `copy-to-clipboard` (you know)
 ```bash